How I Got Into a Fight with a Doctor

 You’ve been there, haven’t you?

-Sam meekly appealed to him, because he agreed with me.
-But he was worn out and sleep-deprived to fight harder.
-Besides, drug reactions are my expertise, not Sams.
-The doctor insisted Sam stick with the drug, in spite of the horrific reactions, he said I shouldn’t interfere and just let Sam “get used to the drug” and that in time “it will all wear off.”
+He told me to stop interfering and just let Sam “get used to the drug” and that in time “it will all wear off.”
 He said that a discontinuation would “set him back for months.”

 I appealed to him, saying, “He is having a BAD reaction, look at him, he’s shaking and there are visible tremors and fasciculations on his legs, and he hasn’t slept in weeks, do you really feel this is the best course of action?”
 He said “YES, I know what I’m doing.”